WHAT TO DO IN HALLSTATT – ITINERARY FOR 1 DAY

 - 3.4 Learn About the History @Salzwelten Hallstatt

-- 4 FINAL THOUGHTS ON VISITING HALLSTATT FOR ONE DAY
+- 3.10 FINAL THOUGHTS ON THINGS TO DO IN HALLSTATT

-So, are you planning to visit one of the prettiest places in Austria?
-If you do so and wonder about the best things to do in Hallstatt in one day, then this post is for you – find out what to do and where to go as a first-time visitor.
+If you plan your Hallstatt itinerary, you might wonder about the best things to do in Hallstatt in one day.
+If so, then this post is for you – find out what to do in Hallstatt as a first-time visitor.

 Thanks to Instagram, I came across pictures of Hallstatt.
-Digging a bit deeper, I found blog posts about this tiny village located on Hallstatt Lake’s shores, close to Salzburg.
+Then, digging a bit deeper, I found blog posts about this tiny village located on Hallstatt Lake’s shores, close to Salzburg.

-This Austrian town seemed to be the most beautiful in Europe.
+This Austrian town seemed to be one of the most beautiful places in Europe.
 Everyone seemed to think so.
 Or at least that is how it felt when reading all the posts.

 I wanted to find out whether Hallstatt is really the most beautiful town in Europe and worth the hype.

-After a day there, I have concluded.
+After one day in Hallstatt, I have come to a conclusion.
 Find out what I think about the place, my recommendations for what to do in Hallstatt, and some important travel advice.

 Also, find out about how to get from Salzburg to Hallstatt.